JoHnTsIm/registerAppProject/README.md

 press 'Select Folder' and that is.
 5. a text(.txt) File will be created inside the Save Location that you selected with File's Name that you typed.
 Inside the file will be the info that you provided in the form.

+🔴 On Linux just remove the remove the line 78 -> window.iconbitmap("register-icon.ico")